Hailinismyname/python-code/README.md

 The scripts and comments in the scripts are written and viewed in Jupyter Notebook.

-  	  PUBG – my second project and aims to find out the weakness of this game from players’ discussion in steam community to provide suggestions for forthcoming updates.
-Another website that retrieved info is steamspy.
+  	  PUBG comments analysis – Aiming to find out the weakness of this game from players’ discussion in steam community, to provide suggestions for forthcoming updates.

-  	  Guided Project_ Answering Business Questions using SQL – guided project introduced by Dataquest.
-Using SQL to investigate data retrieved by chinook database.
+  	  Digital music shop Business analysis –  Using SQL to investigate Digital music shop selling performance, data is provided by chinook database.